-In the human world, these initial moments when two strangers first meet can be some of the most anxiety producing in the world.
+In the human world, these initial moments when two strangers first meet can be some of the most high-energy and spark producing encounters in the world.

 Will they like me?